SWEJaber/Dream-Field/README.md

 ## 1. Introduction
 Dream Field is a grid-based two-player game, where the goal is to defeat the other player through battle.
 I developed the game as my first project for the [Software Engineering Immersive course](https://generalassemb.ly/education/software-engineering-immersive-remote) 's Front-End Development unit.

-If you have two controllers, You can play Dream Field by clicking [here](https://jaalsadev.github.io/Dream-Field/), if not, you can click on the GIF below to watch a video.
+If you have two controllers, You can play Dream Field by clicking <a href="https://jaalsadev.github.io/Dream-Field/" target="_blank">here</a>, if not, you can click on the GIF below to watch a video.

 [![Dream Field Video](/Images/Screenshots/Dream-Field-Gameplay.gif)](https://www.youtube.com/watch?v=cC_-I8DO8Rk "Click here to watch a video!")